mongodb/mongo-ruby-driver/docs/REPLICA_SETS.md

 If the client decides to retry, it's not guaranteed that another member of the replica set will have been promoted to master right away, so it's still possible that the driver will raise another *ConnectionFailure*.
 However, once a member has been promoted to master, typically within a few seconds, subsequent operations will succeed.

 The driver will essentially cycle through all known seed addresses until a node identifies itself as master.

+### Refresh mode

+You can now specify a refresh mode and refresh interval for a replica set connection.
+This will help to ensure that changes to a replica set's configuration are quickly reflected on the driver side.
+Refresh mode is enabled in synchronous mode by default.
+Here's how to specify this explicitly:

+    @connection = ReplSetConnection.new(['n1.mydb.net', 27017], :refresh_mode => :sync)

+If you want to refresh to happen via a background thread, use the `:async` mode:

+    @connection = ReplSetConnection.new(['n1.mydb.net', 27017], :refresh_mode => :async)

+If you want to change the default refresh interval of 90 seconds, you can do so like this:

+    @connection = ReplSetConnection.new(['n1.mydb.net', 27017], :refresh_mode => :async,
+        :refresh_interval => 60)

+You can also disable refresh mode altogether:

+    @connection = ReplSetConnection.new(['n1.mydb.net', 27017], :refresh_mode => false)

 ### Recovery